SNELLING, JOAN K. (7 Mar 1926 - 2004)

 (as Stirling did as well).
 Her final novel, The Summer of a Dormouse (1967),

-perhaps influenced by her research on Hans Christian Anderson, is set in a
+perhaps influenced by her research on Hans Christian Anderson for a

 |